Andrew82mm/LaboratoryWork/LabarotoryWork№1/README.md

 This project will apply a Gaussian filter to a provided photo.
 It is also 90 degrees clockwise and counterclockwise.

 To run a check on the amount of RAM consumed.
-Enter "make run_mem" or /usr/bin/time -v ./main.
+Enter "make run_mem".
 "The Maximum resident set size (kbytes): " line will indicate the amount of RAM consumed.
 The repository also contains an example photo Makaka.bmp.
 You can use a photo example to check the program or any other at your discretion.

 At the end print make clean